mayankbansal82/Classical-Motion-Planning-Algorithms/README.md

 ![alt text](https://github.com/mayankbansal82/Classical-Motion-Planning-Algorithms/blob/main/images/BFSDFS2.png)
 The number of steps taken by BFS is 34 while DFS takes 51 steps to find the final path.

-#### Djikstra's and A*
+#### Dijkstra's and A*

 ![alt text](https://github.com/mayankbansal82/Classical-Motion-Planning-Algorithms/blob/main/images/AD1.png)
-The number of steps taken by Djikstra's is 64 while A* takes 51 steps to find the final path.
+The number of steps taken by Dijkstra's is 64 while A* takes 51 steps to find the final path.

 ![alt text](https://github.com/mayankbansal82/Classical-Motion-Planning-Algorithms/blob/main/images/AD2.png)
-The number of steps taken by Djikstra's is 45 while A* takes 15 steps to find the final path.
+The number of steps taken by Dijkstra's is 45 while A* takes 15 steps to find the final path.